aro-network/aro-docs/docs/token/reach.md

 # `$ARO`

-\$ARO is the native token in the ARO Network ecosystem (Mainnet).
+$ARO is the native token of the ARO Network ecosystem (Mainnet).

-- \$ARO is the incentive token for the Edge Node runners.
+- $ARO serves as the incentive token for Edge Node operators.
-- \$ARO is the incentive token for the Keeper Node runners.
+- $ARO serves as the incentive token for Keeper Node operators.
-- \$ARO is the token of payment for the Aro Edge Cloud services.
+- $ARO serves as the payment token for ARO Edge Cloud services.